satishnaidu/KalturaNodeJS/README.md

-NodeJS application for using open source Kaltura Video API.
+Disney app for displaying videos using Kaltura Video API.